 Our family was involved in many church starts, including the first Hispanic church in Jacksonville.
 All of these began well, I thought, but after a few years the relationships and love which birthed them settled into a dry and boring weekly ritual.

 When the Lord called me to my first and only pastorate, it was a logical progression of a return to love, relationships, and what I thought was the pure way.
 We didn’t know much, but we were grateful for our salvation.
-We wanted to love Him and love people.
+We wanted to love Him and love His people.